A Guide to Airbnb Council Tax and Local Taxes

 Airbnb income must be declared to HMRC, and hosts are required to pay income tax on their earnings.

-This scheme allows for tax-free earnings from renting out rooms, but it may not apply to all Airbnb hosts.
+This furnished holiday scheme allows for tax-free earnings from renting out rooms, but it may not apply to all Airbnb hosts.

-Determine your property’s usage, contact your local council for guidance, update your council tax band if needed, and keep accurate records.
+Determine your property’s usage, contact your local council for guidance, check with local authorities for updates on council tax rate changes, update your council tax band if needed, and keep accurate records.

 Properties available for short-term let for 140 days or more may be subject to business rates.